 The increasing demand for flexible, remote working means core business systems need to be accessed anywhere, anytime.
 This requires extra security, as the number of access points to systems continue to rise.
 The Cloud offers many benefits to help with this, including increased data security, with baseline protections provided as standard such as authentication, access control and encryption - while allowing users 24/7 access in any location.

-However, what if your organisation is still running business-critical applications on mainframes, such as IBM mainframe and OpenVMS?
+However, what if your organization is still running business-critical applications on mainframes, such as IBM mainframe and OpenVMS?
 Are you able to react quickly to changes in the market and variations in work life patterns?
-Now is the time to consider your application modernisation approach and review your journey to the Cloud.
+Now is the time to consider your application modernization approach and review your journey to the Cloud.

 This is the shortest Cloud journey, which also requires the least amount of effort.
 This option removes the application footprint through re-platforming with little to no change, or refactoring to a modern language such as Java or C#.
 Your people can continue to work in the same way, but gain many of the benefits achieved by a Cloud infrastructure - such as containerisation and orchestration.

 This option requires a moderate level of effort, however you will see greater rewards.
 Cloud-Optimized removes the legacy application footprint, refactoring the code to allow for Cloud elasticity.
 It enables the start of the transition to microservices architecture and agile DevOps methods.
 There will be elastic architecture, the ability for self-service management, Cloud-Native databases, as well as increased accessibility - all of which are crucial for the changing ways of working.